MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/setup/environment-variables.md

 ms.reviewer: angieandrews
 ---

-# Configure Automation Kit environment variables
+# Configure automation kit environment variables

-In this article, you'll learn how to configure the Automation Kit environment variables.
+In this article, you'll learn how to configure the automation kit environment variables.
 To get the information for the environment variables, open a new tab.

 1. Sign in to [Power Apps](https://make.powerapps.com).

 1. In the **Environments** dropdown menu in the title bar, select **Satellite**.

    > [!IMPORTANT]
-   > Azure Key Vault is required only for Automation Kit Satellite release March 2023 or earlier.
+   > Azure Key Vault is required only for automation kit satellite release March 2023 or earlier.
 Starting with the April 2023 release, Azure Key Vault is no longer required as a prerequisite.
 Environment variables for this are no longer required.

 1. On the top right side of the title bar, select **Settings** (the gear icon) > **Developer resources**.